yashas-13/cuz2/README.md

 ./scripts/curl_test_all.sh
 ```

-By default it checks `http://localhost:5000` for API endpoints and
+By default it checks `http://localhost:5000` for both API endpoints and frontend
-`http://localhost:8000` for frontend pages.
-Set the `BACKEND` or `FRONTEND`
+pages.
+Set the `BACKEND` or `FRONTEND` environment variables to override the
-environment variables to override the base URLs.
+base URLs if needed.

 ## Authentication and Security